QUALIFIED INTERMEDIARY SERVICES

-A qualified intermediary (QI) is an essential role in every 1031 exchange.
-In 1991, the IRC Section 1031 regulations were updated to require the use of an impartial third party to hold funds when conducting the sale and purchase of real estate through a 1031 exchange.
+A Qualified Intermediary (QI) is an essential role in every 1031 exchange.
+In 1991, the Section 1031 Regulations were issued to require the use of an impartial third party to hold funds when conducting the sale and purchase of real estate through a 1031 exchange.
 Thus, the role of the QI was born.

 The Role of the QI